 Nitrous oxide is emitted through combustion from cars and power stations,nitric acid production, agricultural fertilizer and biomass burning.
 Nitrous oxide can be obtained from agricultural activities such as the application of artificial fertilizers such as nitrogen (accounting for about 66%), burning of fossil fuels for energy and transport (15%) and biomass production as well forest fires (11%).

 These are gases produced from aerosols, air conditioners, foam packaging and refrigerators.
 They destroy the ozone layer and also absorb long wave radiation.
 Their production is increasing at a rate of 6% per annum and they are more efficient at trapping heat.

 International variations in greenhouse gas sources and emissions in relation to economic development, globalization and trade

-This interactive chart explains world’s top 10 emitters, and how they’ve changed over time.
+This interactive chart explains the world’s top 10 emitters, and how they’ve changed over time.

-Countries like the United States have always developed their economies through industrialization, but a large sector of population is now engaging in the tertiary sector, thus accounting for the declining level of CO2 emissions in the country.
+Countries like the United States have always developed their economies through industrialization, but a large sector of the population works in the tertiary sector, thus accounting for the declining level of CO2 emissions in the country.
 Developed countries like Germany, the UK, US and Japan are beginning to introduce policies to reduce their CO2 emissions and this partly explains the decline in the production of greenhouse gases in these countries.